jhaip/programmable-space/README.md

 The projector and camera can be calibrated together to enable projection mapping wherever papers are put in the room.
 Having a mini display for every program is fun and helpful.

 - **Pros**: Takes advantage of how common 2D printers are.
 Programs can be sensed in any orientation.
 Papers can be cut and made different sizes.
-Support dynamic projection mapping well.
+Supports dynamic projection mapping well.
 - **Cons**: Camera systems have occlusion and lighting issues.

-### 2. RFID cards with printed source code.
+### 2. Programs represented by RFID cards with printed source code.

 ![RFID card sensing diagram](/docs/rfid-sensing.png?raw=true)